OrderLab/OKLib/README.md

 ## Known Issues

-* Oathkeeper needs to compile and execute old versions of target systems.
+* OKLib needs to compile and execute old versions of target systems.
 Such old versions, in some cases, depend on libraries that are already deprecated and no longer accesible, causing the target system not directly compilable.
 One workaround is to provide interface for users to manually add a patch to modify the project compilation configuration (such as pom.xml) of target system to disable certain modules that blocks compilation.

 * Rule inference and verification are memory-consuming process and could trigger a lot of GCs for if test execution trace is very long.
 We suggest using physical machines with larger memories.